Last week i answered a question in forums.asp.net ( http://forums.asp.net/t/1877542.aspx/1?Webform+progress+Bar+ ) His criteria is in his words

 DataView Source;

 // Retrieve the DataView object from Cache.
-If not exist, then add DataView object to the Cache.
+If not exist,

 Source = (DataView)Cache["MyDataSet"];